Located in the Upper Midwestern, North Dakota is one of the United States of America states.

 Typical ACT scores are: 20-26

-International students need to provide University proof of their command over written and spoken English.
+International students must provide University proof of their command over written and spoken English.
 Any student whose first language is not English must score minimum as per the University requirements in the English proficiency test to get considered for admission.

 Some of the English Proficiency tests for Undergraduates are